AJM432/Solar-Synesthesia/README.md

 - press "f" while in galaxy mode to see a list of the available songs
   - press the up and down arrow keys to navigate the list of songs and press enter to select the song

+## Important Note
+When the program is run for the first time it will create a data file that will take upwards of 10 seconds to complete.

 ## Live Demo
 https://user-images.githubusercontent.com/49791407/173208552-d4f4154c-20b8-411d-b540-6b94598376f2.mov

 ## Planetary Mode